codewithmirza/sample4/README.md

-# Compiling libclang.a to libclang.wasm using Emscripten
+# Compiling libclang from the llvm repository to WASM.

 ## Prerequisites
 - Install Emscripten: Ensure you have Emscripten installed and set up on your system.
 You can download and install it from the official Emscripten website.
+- Clone the llvm-project from LLVM Repository.

 ## Steps